Multi-Region Uptime: How Quorum Rules Stop False Blips

 How Quorum Logic Works in Practice

-- Step 1: A primary probe, such as one in the US-East region, detects a 404 error or a connection timeout.
+• Step 1: The primary probe assigned to the check detects a failure, such as a 404 error or a connection timeout.

-- Step 2: Instead of firing an alert immediately, the system triggers secondary probes in other regions like EU-West or APAC-South to verify the target.
+• Step 2: The system immediately triggers secondary probes in other regions (e.g., switching from US-East to EU-Central and APAC-South) to verify the target.

 Customizing Thresholds for Your Stack